The 5 Key Features of Exceptional Website Design

 Key takeaways to responsive website design and accessibility

-- A website must be responsive – flexible and able to adapt to all screen sizes.
+- An exceptional website design must be responsive – flexible and able to adapt to all screen sizes.

 - Avoid very large images.